ardhyyu/ardhyyu/README.md

 - 👋 Hi, I’m @ardhyyu
 - 👀 I’m interested in IT Business Analyst
 - 🌱 I’m currently learning Cyber Physical System
-- 💞️ I’m looking to collaborate on Manufacturing System
+- 💞️ I’m looking to collaborate on Manufacturing System Projects
-- 📫 How to reach me ...
+- 📫 How to reach me @ardhyyu

 <!---
 ardhyyu/ardhyyu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.